eibiflo/cf_cookiemanager/Documentation/Configuration/ExtensionSettings/Index.rst

     - revisionVersion (integer): Used for consent revision.
 If changed, all users will need to opt-in again.
     - cookieExpiration (integer): Specifies the number of days before the cookie expires.
 The default value is 365 days (one year).
     - cookiePath (string): Specifies the path where the cookie will be set.
 The default value is /.
-    - hideFromBots (boolean): If set to 1, the cookie plugin will not run when a bot/crawler/webdriver is detected.

 Experimental:
     - scanApiKey (string): Used for authorization/scan API (optional).
 Authorization on the API side is required to upgrade scan limits on request.